All Episodes

 I don't think any person who has studied economics could see it any other way.

-I I don't think anybody could be making this big a mistake.
+I don't think anybody could be making this big a mistake.

-I think they're they're debauching the dollar.
+I think they're debauching the dollar.

 What do you precisely mean by debauching the dollar?

-Well, you make you make the dollar more and more worthless until it gets to the point where nobody wants it, and then you end up with them going to the global or some other kind of dollar.
+Well, you make the dollar more and more worthless until it gets to the point where nobody wants it, and then you end up with them going to the global or some other kind of dollar.

-Why is it you mean Obama's doing this via the Fed, right?
+You mean Obama's doing this via the Fed, right?

-He's walk down Wall Street.
+He's working on Wall Street.

 He should know what's going on.